 - Delete Job: Deletes the temporary files associated with the selected job and removes the job from the Job Manager.

 - Cancel Job: If possible, will cancel the selected job at the next possible opportunity after being selected.
+Canceling a parent job will cancel all queued and running child jobs.

 - Retry Job: Where applicable, the selected job can be executed again after initially being cancelled or experiencing a failure.